deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 .. warning::

   The data transmission protocols require the data to be JSON-serializable.
-DFF tackles this problem through utilization of ``pydantic`` as described in the next section.
+Chatsky tackles this problem through utilization of ``pydantic`` as described in the next section.

 Serialization